decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 ---
-title: Consensus tolerating one mobile crash in synchrony or one crash is asynchrony must have infinite executions for the same simple reason
+title: Consensus with One Mobile Crash in Synchrony or One Crash in Asynchrony Must Have Infinite Executions
 date: 2024-03-07 12:05:00 -05:00
 tags:
 - lowerbound
 author: Ittai Abraham and Gilad Stern
 ---

-In a consensus protocol, parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:
+In a consensus protocol, parties have an input (with at least two possible values, such as 0 or 1) and must output a decision value that satisfies the following properties:

 * **Uniform Agreement**: all decision values are the same.
 * **Validity**: if all inputs are the same, then this is the output value.

-The third property is **Termination**, and the following two influential lower bounds correspond to two [Dijkstra prizes](https://www.podc.org/dijkstra/) (awarded in [2001](https://www.podc.org/influential/2001-influential-paper/) and [2024](https://www.podc.org/2024-edsger-w-dijkstra-prize-in-distributed-computing/)):
+The third property is **Termination**, and the following two influential lower bounds correspond to two [Dijkstra prizes](https://www.podc.org/dijkstra/) (awarded in [2001](https://www.podc.org/influential/2001-influential-paper/) and [2024](https://www.podc.org/2024-edsger-w-dijkstra-prize-in-distributed-computing/)) on fundamental limits to termination properties:

 **Theorem [[FLP83](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/)]**: any protocol solving consensus in an asynchronous model that is resilient to one crash failure must have an infinite execution.

 **Theorem [[SW89](https://dl.acm.org/doi/10.5555/73228.73254)]**: any protocol solving consensus in a synchronous model that is resilient to one mobile crash failure must have an infinite execution.

-We prove both results by a *reduction* to a common weaker adversary we call the ***mobile delay adversary*** in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
+We prove both results via *reduction* to a common weaker adversary we call the ***mobile delay adversary*** in synchrony with a single failure and then prove that any consensus protocol resilient to it must have infinite executions.
 This gives a rather simple and unified proof, for both a **single mobile crash in synchrony** and a **single crash in asynchrony**.

 ## Definitions

 A *configuration* is a set of all the states of all the parties and the set of currently undelivered messages.

-***Definition***: For a configuration $C$ let $val(C)$ be the decision value in the *failure-free extension* that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) with no failures.
+***Definition 1***: For a configuration $C$ let $E(C)$ be the *failure-free extension* that starts with configuration $C$ and runs in lockstep synchrony with no failures.
+In particular, all pending messages in $C$ arrive immediately, and all messages sent after that arrive after one lockstep delay.

+***Definition 2***: For a configuration $C$, let $val(C)$ be the decision value in the execution $E(C)$.

-Minor note: we assume $val(C)$ is well-defined because the execution reaches a decision - if it does not terminate then we have found a non-terminating execution.
+Note that $val(C)$ is well-defined if $E(C)$ reaches a decision - if it does not terminate then we have found a non-terminating execution.

-***Definition***: For a configuration $C$ and party $p$ let $val(C-p)$ be the decision in the extension that starts with configuration $C$ and runs in synchrony (all messages arrive after one lockstep delay) except that all party $p$'s outgoing messages are infinitely delayed  and all other parties are failure-free.
+***Definition 3***: For a configuration $C$ and a party $p$, let $E(C-p)$ be the execution that starts with configuration $C$, crashes $p$, and then runs in lockstep synchrony with no failures.
+In particular, all pending messages in $C$ arrive immediately, and all message sent after $p$ crashes arrive after one lockstep delay.

-Minor note: The outgoing messages sent by $p$ in $C$ that have not been delivered are also delayed.
-Since we assume the execution $val(C-p)$ terminates in a finite number of rounds, we can set the delay of $p$'s messages to be longer than this time.
+***Definition 4***: For a configuration $C$, let $val(C-p)$ be the decision value in the execution $E(C-p)$.

+Similarly, $val(C-p)$ is well-defined if $E(C-p)$ reaches a decision - if it does not terminate then we have found a non-terminating execution.

+We are now ready for a key definition:

 ***Definition of a $p$-pivot configuration:*** For a party $p$ we say that a configuration $C$ is a $p$-pivot if $val(C) \neq val (C-p)$.

-In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is *different* from the decision value of its extension where no party sees any message from $p$ and all others are failure-free.
+In words, a $p$-pivot configuration is a configuration where the decision value of its failure-free extension is *different* from the decision value of its extension where no party sees any message from $p$ after $c(p)$ and all others are failure-free.
 Compared to the definition of bi-valency, this definition is more explicit and constructive in terms of the extensions that lead to opposing decision values.

 ## Mobile delay adversary

 The mobile delay adversary with one failure, in lockstep, at each round, can choose one party to *delay* some of its messages.
 Once a party is delayed, its remaining outgoing messages suffer one additional round of delay.
-The adversary can corrupt a party with a delay at any point in the round.
+The adversary can delay a party at any point in the round.
 So for example it can delay all the outgoing messages, or only the last outgoing message, etc.

 Note that the adversary can continue to delay the same party for any finite number of rounds and this is essentially equivalent to crashing the party.